Difference Between Fixed Deposits And Post Office Savings Schemes

 The following are some key features of post office schemes:

-• A few saving schemes provided by post office qualifies for benefits of income tax wherein under Section 80C of the Income Tax Act, 1861 you are eligible enough to file for a claim.
+• A few saving schemes provided by the post office qualify for the benefits of income tax, wherein, under Section 80C of the Income Tax Act, 1861, you are eligible to file a claim.

-• Apart from a recurring deposit, any saving scheme of the post office can be opened up with an investment ranging from Rs.20 up to Rs.
-1500.
+• Apart from a recurring deposit, any savings scheme of the post office can be opened up with an investment ranging from Rs.
+20 to Rs.1500.

 • To keep your account active, it is important to invest a specified sum of minimum as the minimum deposit.

-Brief Comparison of Fixed deposits and Post Office Saving Schemes
+Brief Comparison of Fixed Deposits and Post Office Savings Schemes

 ˜The insurers/plans mentioned are arranged in order of highest to lowest first year premium (sum of individual single premium and individual non-single premium) offered by Policybazaar’s insurer partners offering life insurance investment plans on our platform, as per ‘first year premium of life insurers as at 31.03.2025 report’ published by IRDAI.
 Policybazaar does not endorse, rate or recommend any particular insurer or insurance product offered by any insurer.
 For complete list of insurers in India refer to the IRDAI website www.irdai.gov.in